 A big part of Chartreux Cat Club UK’s aim is to establish the breed in the UK.
 Our breeders are registered with GCCF and they adhere to their Breeder Scheme.
 The kittens will stay with their mother until they are ready to leave and they are socialised in the breeder’s home.
 They will have had the standard vaccinations, been microchipped, registered with GCCF and insured for 4 weeks.
-You should expect to pay about £1200 and a neutering fee.
+You should expect to pay about £1200.
 They will be ready to leave the breeder at 13-15 weeks depending on the recovery after neutering.
-The waiting time could be up to 12 months.
+The waiting time could be up to 9-10 months.

 To make it more convenient for our clients and our breeders, we have set up a Central Waiting List within the club’s website.
 Kitten enquiries are now made online using ‘Contact Us’ and they are listed in date order as we follow a first-come, first-served policy.
 All the breeders have access to the list and can correspond with anyone on it.
 If not before, the next breeder with kittens will contact the clients at the top of the list.
 If you are unable to accept an offer at that time, your place on the list will not change.

 As with all rare and expensive animals, there is the risk that they could be exploited by unscrupulous breeders and sellers, so we strongly recommend that you follow the GCCF kitten buying guidelines before committing to such an expensive purchase.
 Our club fully supports its ‘Responsible Breeding – Responsible Buying’ ethos, found here Buying a Pedigree Kitten.